 Following 6 are the Early sign of Labor Approaching

-You may see these early sign of labor weeks or days before your active labor.
+You may see these early signs of labor weeks or days before your active labor.
 Some of these signs are so subtle that some women may not notice them

 When water breaks, you don’t need to worry about it wetting your pants as it doesn’t always come pouring out.
 It is much slower and subtle and can occur days before your impending birth or it may not happen for you.

-Two pregnancies and I never experienced what it feels like when water breaks because my water have never broken until I went into active labor.
+Two pregnancies, and I never experienced what it feels like when water breaks because my water has never broken until I went into active labor.

-But it is important to pay attention to clear, watery discharge as you get closer to you due date.
+But it is important to pay attention to clear, watery discharge as you get closer to your due date.

-As you get closer to your active labor, sometimes amniotic sack breaks causing release of clear, odorless amniotic fluid.
+As you get closer to your active labor, sometimes the amniotic sack breaks causing the release of clear, odorless amniotic fluid.

 There is also a chance of leakage of urine as you get closer to giving birth because your uterus is resting directly on top of your bladder.